microvac/borobudur/docs/source/app.rst

 Your first Borobudur single page application
 *********************
-A borobudur application is a  `single page application <http://en.wikipedia.org/wiki/Single-page_application>`_ except that first request will be routed and rendered in server.
-Then, your client code can routes and render subsequent urls with binding every `<a>` elements to `app.router.navigate()`
+A borobudur application is a  `single page application <http://en.wikipedia.org/wiki/Single-page_application>`_ with an exception that the first request of any page will be routed and rendered in server.
+After the first request is routed and rendered, the rest will be the same as single page application.
+Thus, the implication of this method is that the logic of application exists in server and client.

+#Then, your client code can routes and render subsequent urls with binding every `<a>` elements to `app.router.navigate()`

-Borobudur is based on `pyramid <http://www.pylonsproject.org/>`_ , and this guide assumes you have created a trivial pyramid application, if not, read `creating simple pyramid application <http://pyramid.readthedocs.org/en/latest/narr/firstapp.html>`_
+Borobudur is based on `pyramid <http://www.pylonsproject.org/>`_ , and this guide assumes that:
+    #. you have an understanding in creating a `basic pyramid application <http://pyramid.readthedocs.org/en/latest/narr/firstapp.html>`_.

-It also assumes you have already installed a python environment and pyramid, if not head to `installing pyramid <http://pyramid.readthedocs.org/en/latest/narr/install.html>`_
+    #. you have already installed a python environment and pyramid, if you haven't you can go to `installing pyramid <http://pyramid.readthedocs.org/en/latest/narr/install.html>`_

 Installing borobudur
 ====================================